 Instead of those three non-feeling words, consider "sad," "mad," and "glad" as your basis, and then spin the feelings wheel to get a little bit more descriptive.
 Dr. Nelson believes that learning this language of intimate connection really starts with these expressions of emotions.

-“It’s important to understand why you're feeling like you want to keep yourself emotionally closed off," says Thompson.
+It's best to start by introspecting within, which may sound counterproductive, but you won't be able to warm up to someone else until you understand what's happening within.
+"It’s important to figure out why you're feeling like you want to keep yourself emotionally closed off," says Thompson.
 "Have you been hurt?
 Have you been rejected or abandoned?
 Learning about your raw spots will help you understand why you may be distant with those who want to be close to you."

-“Find a therapist who can help you with your intimacy issues and work on the language of intimate connection," says Dr. Nelson.
+And though you do have to look inward to acknowledge your fear, this step doesn't have to be a solo mission.
+You can learn how to be vulnerable with a trusted professional who can keep all your secrets and hold your hand through the process.
+"Find a therapist who can help you with your intimacy issues and work on the language of intimate connection," says Dr. Nelson.
 "Revealing who you are and what you feel can be scary at first, but the rewards are great."

 Loading More Posts...